-No doubt there’s some pretty talented amateurs at Champions GC.
+No doubt there are some pretty talented amateurs at Champions GC.
 Ortmeier notes that 53 members carry plus handicaps.
 He hears from them, too.
 “The members have been appreciative for all of the improvements we’ve made.
 As a player’s club, they have very high expectations.
 With high expectations comes an even greater appreciation for quality conditions,” Ortmeier says.

 In a normal year, December often means vacation time for Ortmeier’s team members during the holiday season.
 Not this year.
 They’ve got too much work on their plate.

-“I told them we have to change the schedule, so 2020 vacations will have to extend into 2021,” he says.
+“I told them we have to change the schedule, so 2020 vacations will have to extend into 2021,” Ortmeier says.
 “I feel lucky to have a wife (Jenna) who has been with me since my first job at 16 and who understands the flexibility this job requires.
 Along with my kids (Greysen, Jackson and Lawson), they are a great support system.”

-Champions Golf Club was the host of the 1967 Ryder Cup and 1969 U.S. Open.
+Champions Golf Club was host to the 1967 Ryder Cup and 1969 U.S. Open.
 Doing some observation in preparation for the facility’s next turn in the national spotlight this December are (from left) Jon O’Donnell, president, Heritage Links; Chris Ortmeier, director of agronomy; club president Jack Burke Jr.; former major champion Hal Sutton, club board member; Robin Burke, club vice president; and Chet Williams, architect, Cypress Creek Course restoration.
 Photo courtesy of Heritage Links

 Forshey, though, won’t be sticking around until next year.
 He will join his fiancée, Ashlea Krupa, in Pittsburgh, where she is in dental school and where he has accepted a position as an assistant superintendent at St. Clair Country Club.
-When he departs, probably the day following the U.S. Women’s Open, Forshey will pack an experience that Ortmeier supplemented.
+When he departs, probably the day following the U.S. Women’s Open, Forshey will pack an experience that Ortmeier has supplemented.
 “He’s a great role model.
 He continues to push me,” Forshey says.
 “He’s allowed me to grow.”

 That sounds familiar.
-Ortmeier says Scott Ebers, CGCS, at Colonial Country Club in Fort Worth, Texas, served as the same type of mentor.
+Ortmeier says Scott Ebers, CGCS, superintendent at Colonial Country Club in Fort Worth, Texas, served as the same type of mentor.
 Ebers, though, still kids about how he would like to have become Ortmeier’s mentor much sooner.
 He had a good feeling that Ortmeier would be something special.
 “When we hired him, we were six to eight weeks from hosting our PGA Tour event, and he was still finishing up baseball at Texas Tech.
-We wanted him on the property really bad,” says Ebers, a 28-year GCSAA member (Ortmeier, by the way, made it to Colonial early during tournament week).
+We wanted him on the property really bad,” says Ebers, a 28-year GCSAA member (Ortmeier made it to Colonial early during tournament week).
 “After he was with us for a while and left (in 2014 for Champions GC), you knew he was more than ready, and there was no doubt he would have enormous success.
 He was kind of really good at everything.”